aboyce/mongodb/Logging.md

 ### Process Log

-Displays activity on the MongoDB instance, it collections activity into one of the following:
+Displays activity on the MongoDB instance, it categorises activity into one of the following:

 - `ACCESS`: messages related to access control, such as authentication
 - `COMMAND`: messages related to database commands